tiroh/ports-doc/tutorial.rst

   }

-There is also the option to receive events and exceptions in special stacks and queues.
-However, this feature is only needed in rare cases and *not recommended* for regular components.
+There is also the option to receive events and exceptions in IN ports with stack semantics or queue semantics.
 It looks like this:

 .. code-block:: java

   @In
-  private Queue<SomethingHappenedEvent> somethingHappenedEventQueue;
+  private QueuePort<SomethingHappenedEvent> somethingHappenedEventQueue;

   @In
-  private Stack<MyFailureException> myFailureExceptionStack;
+  private StackPort<MyFailureException> myFailureExceptionStack;

-The ``Queue`` and ``Stack`` types reside in the ``org.timux.ports`` package.
-Only those can be used, the usual Java Collections are not possible here.
+Using the ``peek``, ``poll``, and ``pop`` methods of ``QueuePort`` and ``StackPort`` (respectively), you can access the received messages.
+This feature is designed for so-called *active components* that are not waiting for messages but running continuously.
+Under normal circumstances, it is not required, and it is *not recommended* for regular components.

 Step 8: Connect Your Components